Cecilia01atlas/cmse890-finale-project/docs/installation.md

 ## Installation

-In order to set up the SM4Tops workflow, the followoing steps are needed:
+In order to set up the SM4Tops workflow, the following steps are needed:

 ### 1. Prerequisites